DominyGallo/Social-Media-Analysis-2025/README.md

 ![Fossil Fuels](https://github.com/user-attachments/assets/d5f2cf12-e6b4-40ba-8f5a-3776ba6a42cf)
 ![Fossil Fuels - Graph](https://github.com/user-attachments/assets/ced0a6e3-4b07-4f0b-b716-11f38c0c000d)

 The phrase “fossil fuels” is most prevalent in China, Afghanistan, and Brazil.
 It appears almost not at all in Sub-Saharan Africa, all of the Pacific states between India and Australia, Russia, Mexico, and Western Latin American states.
 It has some prevalence, by contrast, in the United States and Europe.
 On the Income Level graph, we observe indeed that high income countries are most likely to discuss fossil fuels in their NDCs, and low and lower-middle income states are significantly less likely to do so.

 #### "Energy Transition"
 ![Energy Transition](https://github.com/user-attachments/assets/37d9e460-55aa-45db-a450-ca2d28f9f1b3)
 ![Energy Transition - Income Level Graph](https://github.com/user-attachments/assets/2a55b3af-4328-43a6-a859-dfec6528a8dd)
 ![Energy Transition - Sub-Region Graph](https://github.com/user-attachments/assets/849745ba-4c6e-4bd5-8ebb-e04ca6e422ea)

 Brazil, the United Kingdom, and Cuba appear to have the highest prevalence of the phrase “energy transition” by far; by contrast, the phrase appears almost nowhere in Europe, Asia, the Middle East, Sub-Saharan Africa, or the rest of Latin America.
 It appears with some frequency in North America and Australia.
 The Income Level graph reveals that high and upper-middle income countries use this phrase on average more frequently than low and lower-middle income countries.
-When we examine by region, the average is surprising—Northern America has far and away the highest averaged normalized count, despite the fact that none of its states have as high frequency levels as Brazil and the UK, because rates are moderately high across the region rather than split between singular highs and many lows, as is the case in Latin America (Brazil’s region) and Europe (the UK’s).
+When we examine by region, the average is surprising—Northern America has by far the highest averaged normalized count, despite the fact that none of its states have as high frequency levels as Brazil and the UK, because rates are moderately high across the region rather than split between singular highs and many lows, as is the case in Latin America (Brazil’s region) and Europe (the UK’s).

 #### "Clean Energy"
 ![Clean Energy](https://github.com/user-attachments/assets/7701a25b-9de5-40c1-b563-9b7b54c8c049)